Tennessee Tech Golden Eagles football

 The Tennessee Tech Golden Eagles football program is the intercollegiate American football team for the Tennessee Technological University located in the U.S. state of Tennessee.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Ohio Valley Conference.
 The school's first football team was fielded in 1922.
-The team plays its home games at the 16,500 seat Tucker Stadium.
-They are coached by Dewayne Alexander.
+The team plays its home games at the 16,500 seat Tucker Stadium and is coached by Bobby Wilder.

+On August 13, 2025, the Southern Conference announced Tennessee Tech will become a member effective July 1, 2026.

 Conference championships

-Tennessee Tech has won ten conference championships, five shared and five outright.
-Their ten Ohio Valley titles are the 2nd most in the conference, behind only Eastern Kentucky.
+Tennessee Tech has won eleven conference championships, five shared and six outright.
+Their eleven Ohio Valley titles are the most in the conference of any current member, behind only former conference members Eastern Kentucky and Middle Tennessee State.
+The 2025 Tennessee Tech Golden Eagles football team clinched a share of the OVC title in November 2025 and will play rival UT Martin for the right to win it outright on November 22.